The Amazing Tour Is Not on Fire

-The Amazing Tour Is Not on Fire, also known as TATINOF, is a quasi-fictional theatrical stage show and the first tour by YouTubers Dan and Phil (Dan Howell and Phil Lester).
-It was performed as a companion to The Amazing Book Is Not on Fire (TABINOF).
+The Amazing Tour Is Not on Fire, also known as TATINOF, is a quasi-fictional theatrical stage show and the first tour by YouTuber duo Dan and Phil, consisting of Daniel Howell and Phil Lester.
+It was performed as a companion to The Amazing Book Is Not on Fire.

 The tour travelled around the United Kingdom during October and November 2015, ending with a show at the London Palladium.
-During the tour, they sung original song "The Internet Is Here", which they later released as a charity single for Stand Up To Cancer, earning them a gold record disc for the sales of the song.
+During the tour, Dan and Phil sang the original song "The Internet Is Here", which they later released as a charity single for Stand Up To Cancer, earning them a gold record disc for sales of the song.

 In 2016, they took the tour to the US and Toronto, starting with a show in Orlando, Florida on 22 April and ended on 24 June with a show at the Dolby Theatre in Hollywood, California.
 It was the largest tour ever achieved by YouTube creators.
 They later toured Australia in August 2016, starting in Perth and ending in Brisbane, and finished the tour with a European leg, performing in Stockholm, Berlin, and Dublin.